Kepler-70: Search for planets

 On December 21, 2011, evidence for two extremely short-period planets, Kepler-70b and Kepler-70c (also known as KOI-55 b and KOI-55 c), was announced by Charpinet et al. based on observations from the Kepler space telescope.
 They were detected by the reflection of starlight caused by the planets themselves, rather than through a variation in apparent stellar magnitude caused by them transiting the star.
-The measurements also suggested a smaller body between the two candidate planets; this remains unconfirmed.
+The measurements also suggested a smaller body between the two candidate planets.

 According to the main author of the paper in Nature that announced the discovery of the two planets, Stephane Charpinet, the two planets "probably plunged deep into the star's envelope during the red giant phase, but survived."
 However, this is not the first sighting of planets orbiting a post-red-giant star – a handful of pulsar planets have been observed, including PSR J1719−1438 b which orbits closer to its host star, and consequently in a shorter time than, any other planet.

-The two planets may have started out as a pair of gas giants which spiraled inward toward their host star, which subsequently became a red giant.
+Two planets may have started out as a pair of gas giants which spiraled inward toward their host star, which subsequently became a red giant.
 This engulfed the planets, evaporating all but their solid cores, which now orbit the sdB star.
 Alternatively, there may only have been one gas giant engulfed in this way, with the rocky/metallic core having survived evaporation but fragmented inside the star.
 If this theory is correct, the two planets would be two large sections of the gas giant's core.

-If these planets exist, then the orbits of Kepler-70b and Kepler-70c have 7:10 orbital resonance and have the closest approach between planets of any known planetary system.
+If these planets existed, then the orbits of Kepler-70b and Kepler-70c would've had a 7:10 orbital resonance and the closest approach between planets of any known planetary system.
 However, later research suggested that what had been detected was not in fact the reflection of light from exoplanets, but stellar pulsation "visible beyond the cut-off frequency of the star."
-Further research indicated that star pulsation modes were indeed the more likely explanation for the signals found in 2011, and that the two exoplanets probably did not exist.
+Further research indicated that star pulsation modes were indeed the more likely explanation for the signals found in 2011, and that the two exoplanets probably do not exist.

-If Kepler-70b exists, then it would have a temperature of about 7288 K, the same as that of an F0 star.
+If Kepler-70b existed, then it would've had a temperature of about 7288 K, the same as that of an F0 star.
 The hottest confirmed exoplanet and the hottest with a measured temperature is KELT-9b, with a temperature of about 4,600 K.